consistent-milk12/docs-md/generated_docs/textwrap/core/index.md

 - `fn whitespace_width(&self) -> f64`

-  Displayed width of the whitespace that must follow the word
+  Displayed width of the whitespace that must follow the word when the word is not at the end of a line.

 - `fn penalty_width(&self) -> f64`

-  Displayed width of the penalty that must be inserted if the
+  Displayed width of the penalty that must be inserted if the word falls at the end of a line.

 #### Implementors